jobayer977/javascript-interview-questions/README.md

  ### 7.2 How do you check a value is a number?
- ## How do you check a value is a number?

 The `isNaN()` method determines whether a value is an illegal number.
 If the value is not a number, then the method returns true.
 Otherwise, it returns false.

 **Example**